First-order tree-to-tree functions: Evaluation of register updates

 \subsection{Evaluation of register updates}

 Equipped with Theorem~\ref{thm:normalise}, we prove derivability of evaluation of register updates.
 Fix a first-order register transducer.
+We suppose from now on that:

+which is possible by Proposition~\ref{prop:unary-register-stt}.
 From now on, when speaking about register updates or register valuations, we mean those of the fixed transducer.
 Our goal is to prove the following lemma, which completes the proof of our main theorem. \begin{lemma} Consider the tree-to-tree function, which inputs a tree of register updates, evaluates it, and outputs the contents of the designated output register.
 This function is derivable. \end{lemma}

 \paragraph*{Output letters in $\lambda$-terms.} We will use $\lambda$-terms to represent register updates, which involve letters of the output alphabet $\rGamma$.
 Therefore, for the rest of Section~\ref{sec:updates-endgame}, we use an extended notion of $\lambda$-terms, which allows building $\lambda$-terms of the form